HumanSignal/label-studio/README.md

 ### Install locally with pip

-Label Studio can't be install with pip directly.
+Label Studio can't be installed with pip directly.
 You should install it with poetry.

 ### Install locally with poetry